oracle-livelabs/pts/upgrade-to-23ai/lab3-replay-upgrade/replay-upgrade.md

 4. Check that our data files are stored in the 19c datafile location:

-    ```
+    ```text
     SQL> <copy>select name from v$datafile
          where name like '%RRR01%';</copy>

     NAME
     -------------------------------------------
-    /u01/oradata/DB19C/PDB18C01/system01.dbf
-    /u01/oradata/DB19C/PDB18C01/sysaux01.dbf
-    /u01/oradata/DB19C/PDB18C01/undotbs01.dbf
-    /u01/oradata/DB19C/PDB18C01/users01.dbf
+    /u01/oradata/DB23AI/RRR01/system01.dbf
+    /u01/oradata/DB23AI/RRR01/sysaux01.dbf
+    /u01/oradata/DB23AI/RRR01/undotbs01.dbf
+    /u01/oradata/DB23AI/RRR01/users01.dbf
     ```

 ## Task 4: Open the imported Pluggable Database for Replay Upgrade##

  By opening the 19c PDB in a 23ai CDB, the system will recognize that an upgrade is needed.
-Instead of opening the pluggable database right away, the system will open de PDB in Upgrade mode automatically and will start to execute the SQL statements to upgrade the database.
+Instead of opening the pluggable database right away, the system will open the PDB in Upgrade mode automatically and start executing the SQL statements to upgrade the database.

  Be aware that the open command will seem to hang until the upgrade has been completed.
 Depending on the layout of the database, this could take a while.
+In our example database, it usually takes about 15 minutes.

 1. To upgrade the PDB, simply open it in read-write mode:

-    ```
+    ```text
     SQL> <copy>alter pluggable database RRR01 open;</copy>
     ```

     This command will seem to hang for about 15 minutes.
-After this time, you will see the regular result when opening a pluggable database:

-    ```
-    Pluggable database altered.
-    ```
-2. While the upgrade is running, you can open another (terminal) session and check the progress of the upgrade in the alert log of the database:
+2. While the upgrade is running, you can open another (terminal) session and check the progress of the upgrade in the alert log of the database.
+Please note that the first messages will only appear about 6 minutes after the alter command has been started:

-    ```
+    ```text
     $ <copy>tail -f /u01/oracle/diag/rdbms/db23ai/DB23AI/trace/alert_DB23AI.log</copy>
-    ```

-    For example, you will see that several components are upgraded:

-    ```
     ...
     RRR01(6):SERVER ACTION=UPGRADE id=: Upgraded from 19.21.0.0.0 to 23.5.0.24.06 Container=RRR01 Id=6
     RRR01(6):SERVER COMPONENT id=DBRESTART: timestamp=2024-06-25 13:48:15 Container=RRR01 Id=6